kiviktnm/decman/README.md

 Decman is a declarative package & configuration manager for Arch Linux.
 It allows you to manage installed packages, your dotfiles, enabled systemd units, and run commands automatically.
 Your system is configured using python so your configuration can be very adaptive.

+If you want, you can also use decman with other configuration languages.
+See the [example with TOML later in this README](#decman-with-other-configuration-languages).

 ## Overview

 A complete example is available in the `example`-directory of this repository.
 It also serves as documentation so reading it is recommended.